galstreams: A Library of Milky Way Stellar Stream Footprints and Tracks: Comparison of streams with multiple tracks

 \subsection{Streams without known progenitors}

-Figure~\ref{f:track_compare_notclusters} shows the celestial, distance and proper motion tracks for seven streams --GD-1, Orphan-Chenab, Jhelum, Cetus/Cetus-Palca, LMS-1, Jet and Ophiuchus-- without known progenitors.
-The stars on which the tracks are based are also shown when available from the literature (but not included in the library).
+Figure~\ref{f:track_compare_notclusters} shows the celestial, distance and proper motion tracks for nine streams --GD-1, Orphan-Chenab, Jhelum, Cetus/Cetus-Palca, LMS-1, Jet, Ophiuchus, AAU and Kwando-- without known progenitors.
+The stars on which the tracks are based are also shown when available from the literature (but these are not included in the library).